What are ERC-721 and ERC-1155: Standards for Creating NFTs

 One way to represent the cost of exchanging value on a blockchain network is through asset tokenization, of which the assets can either be fungible or non-fungible.
 Fungible means they can be divided and exchanged for another.
 Non-fungible tokens (NFTs), on the other hand, cannot be divided and there are no existing duplicates.
 On a blockchain like Ethereum, two popular standards for creating NFTs exist, ERC-721 and ERC-1155.

-Created by William Entriken, Dieter Shirley, Jacob Evans, and Natassia Sachs in 2018, the ERC-721 non-fungible token standard is written in Solidity language on the Ethereum blockchain and it allows developers to tokenize ownership of any arbitrary data.
+ERC-721 is a non-fungible token (NFT) standard written in Solidity language on the Ethereum blockchain.
+It allows developers to tokenize ownership of any arbitrary data.
 In particular, the standard aims to create interchangeable tokens.
+ERC-721 standard was created by William Entriken, Dieter Shirley, Jacob Evans, and Natassia Sachs in 2018.
 An example of an ERC 721 contract is from OpenZeppelin, which allows developers to track items in their game.

 Essentially, each ERC 721 token is unique and represents a single asset.
 Moreover, it allows developers to build a whole new ecosystem of tokens on the Ethereum blockchain.